reliablyhq/documentation/docs/getting-started/index.md

     link="/getting-started/install/"
   />
   <ArticleCard
-    title="Upgrade the Reliably CLI"
+    title="Updte the Reliably CLI"
-    description="If you already have the  Reliably CLI installed, you can easily upgrade to the latest version of Reliably." link="/getting-started/upgrade/"
+    description="If you already have the  Reliably CLI installed, you can easily update to the latest version of Reliably." link="/getting-started/update/"
   />
   <ArticleCard
     title="Login to Reliably"